Rwanda: Post-Genocide Restoration and Peacebuilding

 - Gulu Concerned Parents Association - an organization of parents whose daughters have been abducted by the Lord's Resistance Army and who provide emotional, psychological, and economic support to families affected by conflict

-- Kitgum Straight Talk Foundation - an organization devoted to educating adolescents on growing up, staying safe, reproductive health issues, life skills, and sexuality.
-Students visit the people of the nearby camp for internally displaced people in Orom, talk to youth leaders, community members, and practice interview skills.
+- Kitgum Straight Talk Foundation - an organization devoted to educating adolescents on growing up and staying safe, reproductive health issues, life skills, and sexuality.
+Students visit the people of the nearby camp for internally displaced people in Orom, talk to youth leaders and community members, and practice interview skills.

 - Baker's Fort - former place of the slave trade.
 The fort was captured by Sir Samuel Baker who established a garrison to fight slavery and the slave trade in the years 1872–1888.

-- Nakivale Refugee Camp - a refugee camp housing Rwandese, Somali, Sudanese, and Congolese refugees.
+- Nakivale Refugee Camp - a refugee camp housing Rwandese, Somali, Sudanese, and Congolese refugees in western Uganda.

-- Murchison Falls National Park - Students will be able to spot wildlife on an early morning game drive through this national park.
-A boat trip upstream the River Nile reveals a beautiful view of a stunning waterfall.
+- Murchison Falls National Park - Students are able to spot wildlife on an early morning game drive through this national park.
+A boat trip up the Nile reveals a beautiful view of a stunning waterfall.